 \subsection{Wireless Sensor Networks as Graphs}

-A \gls*{wasn} can be seen as an undirected graph where the nodes are the vertices and the connections between the nodes are the edges.
-The \gls*{wasn} is considered to be connected if data can be exchanged between any two nodes of the network either directly (neighboring nodes) or via a series of hops through intermediate nodes.
+A \gls*{wasn} can be seen as an undirected\footnote{ For simplicity, undirected graphs are considered in this paper.
+However, in \glspl*{wasn} with asymmetric communication links (i.e., where signals can be transmitted from node $a$ to node $b$ but not from $b$ to $a$), directed graphs may be a more appropriate model.
+The \gls*{dansep} algorithm may be extended to directed graphs where a path exists between any two nodes following the direction of the edges (i.e., strongly connected graphs).
+Although this remains out of the scope of the present paper, this may be achieved by accounting for edge directivity in the \gls*{dansep} fusion and diffusion flows definitions, as introduced in following sections.} graph where the nodes are the vertices and the connections between the nodes are the edges.
+The \gls*{wasn} is considered to be connected if data can be exchanged between any two nodes of the network, either directly (neighbor nodes) or via a series of hops through intermediate nodes.
 A \gls*{wasn} is \gls*{fc} if every node in the graph is directly connected to every other node.

 A \gls*{wasn} has a tree topology with root node $k$ if it contains no cycles.
 Any node in a tree may have a single parent (neighbor node towards the root) and one or more children (neighbor node(s) away from the root).
 Nodes with no children are referred to as leaf nodes, and nodes with both children and a parent are referred to as internal nodes.
 The root node does not have any parent.
 In a tree, two directions are defined, namely (i) upstream from root towards leaf nodes and (ii) downstream from leaf nodes towards root.
 For any node $q\in\K$, the set of upstream neighbor nodes of $q$ is denoted by $\Uk[q]$.
 The set of all nodes upstream of $q$ is denoted by $\Ukb[q]$; it thus holds that $\Uk[q]\subseteq\Ukb[q],\:\forall\:q\in\K$.